Mwale Medical and Technology City: History

 A feasibility study carried out from 2007 to 2012 established the site of a proposed medical tourism and technology city in western Kenya.
 The lead investor Julius Mwale, a Kenyan technology entrepreneur and investor based in the US, assembled a team of technology and healthcare experts and companies from the US and enlisted them for phase one of the city which commenced in 2014 and was completed in 2016.

 Phase 1 began in 2014 and encompassed a multi-billion shopping and residential complex, Hamptons Mall, with Mwal-mart Supermarket as the anchor.
 The mall hosts Mwal-mart Supermarket, Hamptons Cafe bed and breakfast, a showroom, and more than 90,000 square feet of private residences.
 Phase two commenced in June 2016 and ran to September 2017.
 This included the first section of 5,000 bed referral hospital, over 70 kilometers of roads, and more than 300 solar street lights.
 Phase 2 also included the first phase of 4,800 homes expected to host doctors and nurses.
 The final phase, from September 2017 to December 2020 and beyond, has the 36-hole golf resort and residences, an airport with the second shopping mall, a convention center and a water park connected to the hospital by a cable car.
 It will also have a medical school, a technology park and a 144-megawatt gasification power plant.
 The project cost is estimated at US$2 billion.

 Since its initiation, MMTC has received widespread admiration from a majority of both local and foreign visitors who have toured the project.
 The project's success has been attributed to its model of reaching out to locals (the Marama clan of the Luhya) within the project perimeter and establishing key contacts and relationships.
 This has seen most of them donate huge tracts of ancestral land to the project to benefit them and MMTC.
 In this scenario, their lives have been positively impacted since the poor families are blessed with newly constructed homes as well several rental units which act as residences for the ever-increasing number of project workers.
 MMTC has also created employment for over 1000 youths in the area.
-In return, the project has received key backing from these local stakeholders; a factor that is said to have significantly contributed in resisting the failed attempts by a few politicians and officials of the Kakamega County Government, who had hatched a plot to taint the image of the project and also suspend its construction due to unexplained approval issues.
-In August 2018, the Kakamega County Government, led by Governor Wycliffe Oparanya, agreed with the lead investor, Julius Mwale, to set aside past grievances and thus facilitate the timely completion of this community-backed project.
+In return, the project has continued to receive key backing from these local stakeholders.
+This was illustrated at one time when the locals joined hands with the project leadership to resist attempts by the Kakamega County Government to halt construction works over approval issues.
+In August 2018, the Kakamega County Government, led by Governor Wycliffe Oparanya, agreed with the lead investor, Julius Mwale, to set aside their differences and support this community-backed project.